 UPCOMING EVENTS

-We’ll let them talk for just short of an hour, and then open up a round table discussion for you to bring your thoughts, ideas, questions and challenges to our friendly Society Street discussion.
-Come and join us!
+We’ll talk for just short of an hour, and then open up a round table discussion for you to bring your thoughts, ideas, questions and challenges to our friendly Society Street discussion.

-We’ll be talking on the 8th June 2023.
+We’ll be talking on the 18th December 2023.

 Thanks to the continued support of our sponsors, all Society Street events are free to attend.